Dates and Deadlines

 Degree - Accredited master’s degree in social work or allied discipline

-Graduate Experience - Preference is given to candidates with a minimum of two years post masters’ experience
+Experience - Preference is given to candidates with a minimum of two years post masters’ work experience

 Grade Point Average - 3.5

-Note: Applicants with a grade point average between 3.3 and 3.49 may be considered on an individual basis if credentials are otherwise exceptionally strong.
+Note: Applicants with a grade point average below 3.5 may be considered on an individual basis.

-Writing Sample: An additional sample of your written work is a required admission component.
-You are required to provide evidence of your scholarly abilities.
-This requirement may be satisfied in several ways; 1) Submit a copy of a grant or program proposal authored by you that included a literature review.
+Writing Sample: A sample of your written, scholarly work is a required admission component.
+This requirement may be satisfied by one of the following: 1) Submit a copy of a grant or program proposal authored by you that included a literature review.
 2) Submit a scholarly newsletter where you are noted as the author.
-3) Submit a published article with you as the author or co-author.
+3) Submit a published article with you as the primary or secondary author.
 4) Submit a refereed (peer-reviewed) conference paper authored or co-authored by you.
-5) Prepare a narrative, not to exceed 15 double-spaced pages, linking current practice/research interests to social justice issues using applicable literature.
+5) Prepare a narrative, not to exceed 15 double-spaced pages, linking your current practice/research interests to social justice issues using applicable literature.

-Curriculum Vitae: Please submit your most recent curriculum vitae.
-Include all post-secondary schools you attended and your Grade Point Average (GPA) for each institution.
-Also include your employment history, publications, conference presentations, awards, grants received, professional licenses, and membership in professional organizations.
+Resume: Please submit your most recent resume Include all post-secondary schools attended and your Grade Point Average (GPA) for each institution,employment history, publications, conference presentations, awards/ grants received, professional licenses, and membership in professional organizations.

 All materials must be submitted in English, and any foreign documents must be accompanied by official English translations.